gvwilson/sensibleadventures/nardica/nardica.md

 the sparkle in her eyes was more than just a trick of the light, but Iffy couldn't tell if she was tweaked or if the tiny gleaming motes were some kind of tech.

+"And I'm Jack Ng, thank you for asking,"
+Uncle Jack broke in,
+stepping forward and thrusting his hand out.
+"I'm the captain of the *Guinevere*, and what I want to know is, who's payin' me?"

+"I'm sure the governor will take care of that when you see him," Doctor Johel said, pointedly ignoring his hand.

+"When I what?
+I'm not---will you stop pestering me, woman?"
+He shrugged Aunt Naggie's cautioning hand off his shoulder angrily.
+"I'm not talkin' to the governor about this!
+I was hired for a job,
+plain an' simple.
+I just want paid an' then I'm done with it."

+"That will be for the governor to decide,"
+Doctor Johel said with sudden steel in her voice.
+"Luckily,
+he was able to make time in his schedule for you."
+She turned and began to hobble toward shore.
+As she did so,
+the armored bot pivoted smoothly on its heavy treads and lowered one of its arms.
+The elderly doctor sat on it as if being carried along a pier by a war machine designed for inflicting mayhem was the most natural thing in the world.

+"She always did love to put on a show,"
+Wales observed drily.
+He picked up his toolbox and nudged Iffy with his elbow.
+"Come along, apprentice.
+Our day's not over yet."

+Half a dozen people stood together at the base of the pier under the watchful eyes of another pair of Marines.
+Iffy recognized a couple of them as crew from the ships tied up on either side of the *Guinevere*.
+One nodded to Uncle Jack,
+who returned the nod with a grunt, but no one said hello.

+They followed the armored bot to the harbor gate, where a bus painted the same navy blue as the Marines' uniforms waited for them.
+The bot waited patiently as Doctor Johel got to her feet.
+"After you," she said,
+gesturing at the bus's open door.
+Wales dipped his head once again and climbed aboard with Iffy, Uncle Jack, and Aunt Naggie behind him.

+"Haven't been in one of these in years,"
+Wales said,
+seating himself near the front with his toolbox at his feet.

+"Ain't never been in one,"
+Iffy confessed
+as she sait on the other side of the aisle from him.
+"They must think pretty highly of you to lay on such a fuss."

+Wales laughed humorlessly.
+"I suspect that what they think highly of is this," he said, nudging his toolbox with his boot.
+"And if they thought they could take it away from me without, um, consequences,
+I'm pretty sure our welcome would have been much less friendly."

+He raised an eyebrow at Doctor Johel.
+The old woman smiled sweetly,
+but said nothing.